LDEI is an invitational organization of women leaders in food, beverage and hospitality whose mission is education and philanthropy.

 In addition, LDEI’s two achievement awards are presented during annual conferences.
 The Grande Dame Award, originally a chapter initiative, was adopted by LDEI to recognize the extraordinary accomplishments of a woman in the culinary, fine beverage, arts of the table or related field.
 It is a non-monetary, honorary award given every other odd year.

 The M.F.K.
 Fisher Award previously gave recognition and a monetary reward to a non-member woman in mid-career who was engaged in significant work in those same fields.
 However, in 2006, the nature of the award was changed to reflect M.F.K.
 Fisher’s own realm of excellence: writing.
 It is now the M.F.K.
-Fisher Award for Excellence in Culinary Writing presented every other even year.
-Women culinary writers in Canada, Mexico and the U.S. (including Dames) are eligible to enter their work.
+Fisher Award for Excellence in Culinary Writing presented annually.
+Women culinary writers in Canada, the United Kingdom, Mexico and the U.S. (including Dames) are eligible to enter their work.
 A panel of non-Dame literary judges chooses three winners.

 Clearly, women are now a force in the culinary/hospitality mainstream.
 They share industry leadership with their male colleagues and are recognized talents.
 LDEI has helped foster that evolution.
 It partners with major business and philanthropic organizations to advance educational opportunities for deserving young talent, to increase awareness of women's achievements and contributions to the hospitality industry, to improve the American diet and to promote the pleasures of the table and the joys of a meaningful hospitality experience.